-To illustrate the use of the MCC and conductivity models in LsP, we present the results of two sets of simulations of a weakly ionized Helium gas in the presence of electric fields.
-In Section III, we compare zero-dimensional (0-D) swarm calculations using the MCC algorithm with EEDF for a constant applied electric field.
+Sec.
+III, we compare 0-D swarm calculations using the MCC algorithm with EEDF for a constant applied electric field.
 The MCC method is also compared to the conductivity model for an oscillating applied field.
-In Section IV the MCC and conductivity models are compared further in a series of one-dimensional (1-D) simulations of Helium breakdown by an incident electromagnetic wave.
-It is shown that the MCC model contains transient effects absent in the conductivity model for gigahertz radio frequency (RF) fields and gases at or near atmostpheric pressure.
+In Sec.
+IV the MCC and conductivity models are compared further in a series of 1-D simulations of Helium breakdown by an incident electromagnetic wave.
+It is shown that the MCC model contains transient effects absent in the conductivity model for GHz RF fields and gases at or near atmostpheric pressure.
 This regime is of particular interest in gas breakdown studies.